bitshares/roadmap/README.md

     Request a feature

-Do you have an idea for how to improve [Bitshares Group](https://BitSharesGroup.org); We'd love to collaborate with you!
+Do you have an idea for how to improve [BitShares Group](https://BitSharesGroup.org); We'd love to collaborate with you!

     Join our telegram
     Create an issue on GitHub